-Mexico airlifts big cats, coyote to US wildlife sanctuary
+Mexico airlifts big cats, coyote to U.S. sanctuary

 Mexico City — Mexican environmental authorities loaded eight lions, two lynxes, a puma and a coyote aboard two military planes for a trip to a Colorado wildlife sanctuary on Wednesday, after the animals were found mistreated or abandoned.